 The questions in these exercises are all about the Core Fragment, which is specified and implemented in TRALE in Section 3.2.1 of A Web-based Course in Grammar Formalisms and Parsing.
-You can download the grammar from the corresponding section on the TRALE grammar page of the seminar.

 Exercise 1.
 [5 points]

 Take the sentence Peter likes Mary, which is licensed by the grammar specified Section 3.2.1.1.